TREASURIES-Bond prices rise on safe-haven demand, dovish Fed view

 By Tariro Mzezewa

-NEW YORK, Dec 18 Prices on U.S. Treasuries edged up Friday as stocks slipped and on rising investor skepticism over the Federal Reserve's ability to raise interest rates as much as it would like next year.
+NEW YORK, Dec 18 Prices on U.S. Treasuries rose on Friday in choppy trading as stocks slipped and in rising investor skepticism over the Federal Reserve's ability to raise interest rates as much as it would like next year.

-Weakness in stock markets and oil prices added to investor appetite for relatively safe U.S. government debt, as sliding oil prices suggest inflation will remain benign.
+Falling oil prices and stock markets weakness encouraged investors to seek the relative safety of U.S. government debt, as sliding oil prices suggest inflation will remain benign.

-"Stocks are sliding a little, oil is falling, pushing Treasuries up a bit and we're in the erratic year-end phase," said Michael Cloherty, head of U.S. rates strategy at RBC Capital Markets, in New York.

 The U.S. central bank increased its benchmark rate by 0.25 percentage point on Wednesday in a widely anticipated move, causing yields on short-dated maturities to rise sharply.

-Fed Chair Janet Yellen made clear that the increase was a tentative beginning to a "gradual" tightening cycle, and that in deciding its next hike the Fed would put a premium on monitoring inflation, which remains below target.
+Fed Chair Janet Yellen made clear that the 0.25 percentage point increase by the bank was a tentative beginning to a "gradual" tightening cycle, and that in deciding its next increase the Fed would put a premium on monitoring inflation, which remains below target.

-"If oil can bounce back then the chances of another hike in the first quarter of 2016 will increase, but at this point people are assuming there isn't going to be a hike before June," said Tom Simons, money market strategist at Jefferies & Co in New York.

 TOKYO, April 4 The dollar wobbled against the yen on Tuesday, buckling against its safe-haven Japanese peer as a risk-averse mood spread through the broader markets.